 With passionate local gallery owners and fine art galore, art lovers in search of something "uniquely Naples" are in for a treat.

 The Marco Island Center for the Arts offers free galleries for browsing, an excellent gift shop with items made by island artists, a variety of classes and workshops, special musical performances and several popular outdoor art shows and festivals.
-You'll find local artists at galleries in the Esplanade Shoppes and Collection at Olde Marco shopping centers.

 Deep within Big Cypress National Preserve outside of Everglades City artist-photographer Clyde Butcher captures the essence of swamp life in his stunning black and white, fine art photography on display at his Big Cypress Gallery.
 Stop by the gallery for a look at Southwest Florida’s landscape, and then experience nature for real with a guided swamp walk tour from Big Cypress Gallery.

 On the way to or from the Big Cypress Gallery, be sure to stop at the Big Cypress Swamp Welcome Center to view a fascinating film on the western Everglades region, and enjoy artistic and informative special exhibits.

 Visual & Performing Arts